Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

 \begin{subsection}{General procedure}

-It is not our goal to solve for or implement the optimal learning policy that minimizes cumulative regret over a finite number of rounds of play.
-In fact, a general solution for MAB problems with correlated rewards across contexts and arms such as the one we consider is not yet known.
-What we require is an algorithm that performs ``well'' in terms of minimizing cumulative regret and that can easily accommodate and account for information shared across arms.
-Hence, we make use of the TS algorithm \citep{thompson1933}, which is a Bayesian heuristic to solve MAB problems.\footnote{See \cite{scott2015multi} for an application to computational advertising and \cite{russo2018} for an overview.} TS typically starts by parametrizing the distribution of rewards associated with each arm.
-Since our problem departs from standard MAB problems in that the DGP behind each of the arms, that is, the distribution $F(\cdot,\cdot,\cdot\vert\cdot)$, is the same, we choose to parametrize it instead and denote our vector of parameters of interest by $\theta$.
-Expected rewards depend on $\theta$, so we will often write $\bar{\pi}(\cdot \vert \cdot,\theta)$.
-This is the same approach followed by \cite{gopalan2014thompson}, who showed that, in a setting that has similarities to ours, the TS algorithm exhibits a logarithmic regret bound.
-This is the sense in which we consider it to perform ``well.''
+It is not our goal to solve for or implement the optimal learning policy that minimizes regret over a finite number of rounds of play.
+To our knowledge, a general optimal solution for contextual MAB problems with arbitrary nonlinear expected rewards as a function of contexts, arms, and parameters, and correlated rewards across contexts and arms, such as the one we consider, is not yet known.
+Instead, we require an algorithm that can easily accommodate and account for information shared across actions.
+Hence, we make use of the TS algorithm \citep{thompson1933}, which is a Bayesian heuristic to solve MAB problems.\footnote{See \cite{scott2015multi} for an application to computational advertising and \cite{russo2018} for a survey.}